Skip to content

 60. What is the strangest item that has shown up on a Christmas dinner table you sat at?

 61. Multi-colored lights or plain white lights?
-LearnClash pulse: 53/47 multi-colored.
-The only Christmas prompt where the room genuinely fractures.
+Near a coin-flip.
+This is the one Christmas prompt where a room truly splits down the middle.

 62. What is the one Christmas tradition you wouldn’t change?